brianl2/BrCancer_LHL_final/README.md

 Perhaps this will be the next project to tackle!

-Note: requirements.txt may have errors.
+Note: requirements.txt may be incorrect
+All required modules are used in Notebook 2.3 Model Tuning, and can be found there.